Ashurst Perkins Coie: Perkins Coie

 In March 2024, Perkins Coie announced the closure of its office in Shanghai, China.
 Later in September, the firm confirmed that it had commenced the process of closing its Beijing office and would shift its strategic focus in China to Shenzhen.
 However, days later, Loeb & Loeb announced that it would acquire Perkins Coie's IP firm, which was established in 2019 in Shenzhen, as well as Perkins Coie's Beijing team of 17 lawyers.

 In May 2024, the firm announced the launch of a London office with a technology-focused corporate practice.
 The London office is led by corporate lawyer Ian Bagshaw.

 In September 2025, the firm fired a lawyer over a social media post that criticized Charlie Kirk.

 In November 2025, Perkins Coie and Ashurst LLP announced a merger to form Ashurst Perkins Coie.
+The following April, the partners of both firms voted in support of the merger, which was completed in June 2026.

-Political Law Practice
+Perkins Coie's Political Law Practice

 Perkins Coie's Political Law Practice was founded by attorney Bob Bauer in 1980.
 The practice's clients primarily include major corporations, Democratic candidates and elected officials, and other left leaning organizations.

 For the 2016 United States presidential election, the practice successfully brought several lawsuits against what they asserted were restrictive state voting laws that unduly targeted minority voters.
 These efforts were funded by the Democratic Party as well as $5 million provided by billionaire George Soros.
 The practice received criticism from some civil rights groups because the firm brought lawsuits primarily in jurisdictions that would help the Democratic Party.
 The NAACP, for example, felt that the battle for voting rights might then be "dismissed as partisan".

 The Political Law Practice, led by attorney Marc Elias at the time, was hired in 2015 as counsel for the presidential campaign of Hillary Clinton.
 During the campaign, the Clinton campaign and the Democratic National Committee (DNC) paid Perkins Coie $5.6 million and $3.6 million respectively.
 Later, the DNC and Clinton campaign treasurers reported they paid Perkins Coie a total of $12.4 million for legal and compliance services during the 2016 campaign.

 As part of its representation of the Clinton campaign and the DNC, Perkins Coie retained the intelligence firm Fusion GPS for opposition research services.
 Those services began in April 2016 and concluded before the 2016 U.S. presidential election in early November.
 According to Fusion GPS, Perkins Coie paid them $1.02 million in fees and expenses for those services.
 Fusion GPS later hired Christopher Steele and his Orbis Business Intelligence, paying them $168,000 to produce the Steele dossier.
 Although Perkins Coie did not hire Steele or Orbis, it indirectly funded the dossier, described by BBC correspondent Paul Wood as the "first to warn that Russia was mounting a covert operation to elect Donald Trump".
 It described attempts by Russia to promote the presidential campaign of Donald Trump.